 How high should be the room to place a cremation furnace?
 The height of a room to place a cremation furnace should have a minimum of 4,5 meters.
 But there a several options to place a cremator with filter system.
 We have several options to place a cremator in a room.
 The best solution for your crematory is that DFW Europe consultants give advice.
 They can tell you what the best cremation solution is for your crematorium.

 How high should be the chimney of a crematory?
 The height of a crematory chimney is per country different.
-Take for instant The Netherlands her a crematory chimney should be at least 50 cm higher then the highest point of the crematory.
-We take into account that rules and legislation can change so we use a 80 cm till 100 cm.
-But again the hight of a chimney can be per country different, please get in touch with your own government to know what your local legislation is.
+Take for instant The Netherlands her a crematory chimney should be at least 50 cm higher then the highest point of the crematorium.
+We take into account that rules and legislation can change so we use a 80 cm till 100 cm chimney.
+Again the hight of a chimney can be different per country, please get in touch with your own government to know what your local legislation is.
+The chimney of a cremation furnace with cremation filter installation is situated behind the filter system.

 How does the cremation remote control work?
 You can use the cremation remote control to activate and operate the automatic charging bier.
 This ensures that the coffin is correctly inserted into the cremation furnace and will close the door of the cremation furnace automatically.
 A cremation remote control is something a crematory should consider when having more cremation furnaces in one row.